-Assembling your own hanging basket with flowers and plants that match your style can be a satisfying activity.
+Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

 But what flowers are best for hanging baskets?